epfl-exts/aml24-master-class/README.md

 <img src="static/Logo-FCUE-2019-cmjn.png" width="180px" align="left">

-# Applications of Machine Learning
+### Applications of Machine Learning

-This repository contains the material for the workshop on Applications of Machine Learning.
-The workshop is divided into two parts:
+This repository contains the material for the master class on the applications of machine learning.
+The session is divided into two parts:

 **Introduction**: This part provides a comprehensive introduction to machine learning, explaining fundamental concepts and laying the groundwork for the hands-on session.
 You will be able to find presentation slides in PDF format [here]() at the end of the workshop.